 The industrial precincts at Eltham, Research and Diamond Creek are located close to residential areas and in areas with high landscape values and vistas.
-It is important that development on industrial land contributes to the amenity of the area.
+It is important that development on industrial land enhance contributes to the amenity of the area.

-- Protect and enhance urban streetscapes, townships and landscapes. - Promote urban design outcomes that retain the historical and individual characteristics of each area while enhancing its attractiveness, distinctiveness, safety and accessibility. - Design places and development to maximise access for all users. - Encourage development in industrial precincts to positively contribute to the visual amenity of the area, while ensuring functional layouts and use of land.
+- Protect and enhance urban streetscapes, townships and landscapes. - Promote urban design outcomes in activity centres and townships that retain the historical and individual characteristics of each area while enhancing its attractiveness, distinctiveness, safety and accessibility. - Design places and development to maximise access for all users, including pedestrians and cyclists, and cater for the mobility needs of people of all abilities. - Encourage development in industrial precincts to positively contribute to the visual amenity of the area, while ensuring functional layouts and use of land.